 I still think of Luc Besson’s Léon, (1994) with affection despite the plot being one hell hole of an immoral tale.
-A solitary professional hit man, (the great Jean Reno, chin stubble de rigueur) reluctantly befriends a little girl, (12 year-old Natalie Portman) in the apartment block where they live, and then teaches her how to kill, after she witnesses the massacre of her abusive parents.
+A solitary professional hit man, (the great Jean Reno, chin stubble de rigueur) reluctantly befriends a little girl, (12 year-old Natalie Portman) in the apartment block where they live, and then teaches her how to assassinate people, after she witnesses the massacre of her abusive parents.
 For some reason Besson thinks it more acceptable to have nasty parents wiped out as opposed to those who are loving and caring.
 And hey, what’s wrong with teaching a minor to shoot straight?

 On the other hand, I look back at his Joan of Arc biography The Messenger, (1999) and see a director completely out of control, politically all over the place, unable to hold tight to the narrative’s trajectory, or give characters more than a cursory backstory.
 The project had all the hallmarks of a ‘special’ conceived for a muse.